Interplanetary dust cloud: Experiments

 Spacecraft that have carried dust detectors include Helios, Pioneer 10, Pioneer 11, Ulysses (heliocentric orbit out to the distance of Jupiter), Galileo (Jupiter Orbiter), Cassini (Saturn orbiter), and New Horizons (see Venetia Burney Student Dust Counter).

 Obscuring effect

 The Solar interplanetary dust cloud obscures the extragalactic background light, making observations of it from the Inner Solar System very limited.

-Major Review Collections
+Major review collections

 Collections of review articles on various aspects of interplanetary dust and related fields appeared in the following books:

 In 1978 Tony McDonnell edited the book Cosmic Dust which contained chapters on comets along with zodiacal light as indicator of interplanetary dust, meteors, interstellar dust, microparticle studies by sampling techniques, and microparticle studies by space instrumentation.
 Attention is also given to lunar and planetary impact erosion, aspects of particle dynamics, and acceleration techniques and high-velocity impact processes employed for the laboratory simulation of effects produced by micrometeoroids.